EC-Earth/ec-earth-4-tutorial/source/introduction.rst

 up-to-date, which means that details will change often and without prior notice.
 This includes in particular URLs to repositories and references to branches, steps to build or run the model, and supported features.
-It is therefore adviced to double check the latest online version of the tutorial in case of problems.
+It is therefore advised to double check the latest on-line version of the tutorial in case of problems.

 - currently some steps are more complicated than they should be